 Two BLM Interdisciplinary Team (IDT) meetings have been held for the proposed C-Punch Land Sale, in the Granite Springs Valley.
-Baseline study needs have been identified and the NEPA kick-off meeting has been scheduled for September 27, 2017.
+Baseline study needs have been identified and the NEPA kick-off meeting was held October 5, 2017.
+BLM has requested cost recovery fees in order to proceed with a Memorandum of Understanding (MOU) and the EA for the sale.

 The Humboldt River Field Office is working in cooperation with the Carson City BLM Office on the Naval Air Station - Fallon EIS, which involves the reservation and withdrawal of 604,744 additional acres of public lands located near the Naval Air Station (NAS) Fallon Ranges, Nevada.
 The Fallon Range Training Complex (FRTC) is required for military use to support deployment combat training for U.S. Naval Aviation and Naval Special Warfare (NSW) Forces.
 The Department of the Navy (DON) is requesting to expand the bombing ranges and the Dixie Valley Training Area to meet FRTC requirements.
-The Winnemucca District Office submitted comments for the PEIS on September 8, 2017, to the Carson city BLM Office for review from the Navy.
+The Draft EA is expected to be released for BLM's comments on January 12, 2018, with a due date of January 19, 2018.